Camping Des Menhirs Review Carnac, Brittany

 The campsite is wheelchair friendly.
 The whole site is flat and the bar, shop, reception and pool areas are all wheelchair adapted.
 I didn’t find any wheelchair adapted accommodation though so I am unsure if this is something they offer.
 The only thing I did notice was that the lift down to the arcade area needs a key to unlock it – I assume you would ask the bar area for this.

-Accommodation at Marvilla Parks Camping Des Menhirs
+Overview of the Accommodation at Marvilla Parks Camping Des Menhirs

 We stayed in an Azure Plus 2 bed from Eurocamp, and we absolutely loved it.
 We’d previously stayed at Sequoia Parc in a 3 bed Azure Plus and can tell you now that the 2-bed versions are WAY superior.
 Unfortunately, though, Des Menhirs only has 2 of these mobile homes across the whole site, and it’s already booked up for our 2021 dates!